 If you wish to change your current non-immigrant visa to a student visa within the United States, be sure to indicate this intention on the admission application and financial affidavit of support.
 After admission is secured, follow the change of visa status instructions.

 Health Insurance is required for those in F-1 or J-1 visa status; students are automatically enrolled and billed for the University approved health insurance policy for the duration of their studies.
 Dependents in F-2 status are not required to purchase the University sanctioned plan, however, ODU strongly encourages health insurance coverage for your spouse and children while residing in the United States.
 Dependents in J-2 status, per federal law, must maintain a health insurance policy that meets the requirements outlined by the Department of State.

 Students in F-1 status can work on-campus 20 hours per week while school is in session, 40 hours while not in session.
 Curricular Practical Training (CPT) and Optional Practical Training (OPT) internship opportunities are also available.

-Yes, ODU offers a payment plan through which tuition, fees, health insurance and on-campus housing costs may be paid in 4 installments.
+Yes, ODU offers a payment plan through which tuition, fees, health insurance and on-campus housing costs may be paid in 4 installments during the semester.